Proximate-Company/DRYTRIX-TimeTracker/README.md

 The container automatically:
 1. Creates a PostgreSQL database named `timetracker`
 2. Creates a user `timetracker` with full permissions
-3. Initializes all tables with proper schema
+3. Initializes all tables with proper schema including task management
 4. Inserts default admin user and project
 5. Sets up triggers for automatic timestamp updates